westonkl/InterviewPrep/README.md

 ## Purpose of this guide:
 <img align="right" height="150" src="https://media0.giphy.com/media/xT9DPIBYf0pAviBLzO/200w.webp?cid=ecf05e47wp3u03qd5ypxxp7zal7yp7fq8m5mvulj0dwk0huw&rid=200w.webp&ct=g">

-:notebook_with_decorative_cover: This guide is intended to provide short info snippets on a variety of coding topics and the interview process.
+:open_book: This guide is intended to provide short info snippets on a variety of coding topics and the interview process.
 :warning: This is a work in progress, feel free to contributute.
 :climbing: I hope you pass your interviews, become a better programmer, and land your dream job!!